The Shindaiwa EB802 is a gas-powered backpack leaf blower delivering 695 CFM at 210 MPH. It features a 2-cycle 79.2cc engine. (Read full specs)

 Overview of the Shindaiwa EB802

-- Power: The Shindaiwa EB802 is a gas-powered blower with a maximum air volume rating of 695 cubic feet per minute (CFM) and an air speed of 210 MPH.
+- Power: The Shindaiwa EB802 is a gas-powered leaf blower.
+It sports a max air speed of 210 MPH and a max air volume rating of 695 cubic feet per minute (CFM).

 - Handling: Like most backpack blowers, this model is technically heavier than a handheld.
 That being said, it can feel lighter and more comfortable because of the way it is carried, even when used over extended periods of time.
 Its throttle is hip-mounted, which can make it easier on your right hand if you operate it over an extended period of time.
 Be aware that, at 25.1 lbs, the Shindaiwa EB802 is on the heavier side of gas-powered backpack blowers.